Nureca IPO Subscription to Open on February 15; Check Price Band and Other Details Here

 The IPO comprises issuance of equity shares worth Rs 100 crore, a draft red herring prospectus filed with Sebi showed.
 The company, which had filed its preliminary papers with Sebi in November, obtained its observations on January 11, an update with the capital markets regulator showed.
 Sebi’s observations are necessary for any company to launch public issues like initial public offer (IPO), follow-on public offer (FPO) and rights issue.
-Also Read - Brookfield's REIT IPO Hits Capital Markets Today, Raises Rs 1,700 crore From Anchor Investors: Here's All You Need to Know
+Also Read - LIC IPO: Now, LIC Insurance Policy Holders Will Have 10% Quota Reserved in the IPO

 Interested investors can bid for a minimum one lot of 35 equity shares and in multiples thereafter, up to 14 lots.
 A total of up to 75 per cent of the net issue will be reserved for Qualified Institutional Buyers (QIB).
 And, up to 10 per cent for retail investors and remaining 15 per cent for the non-institutional category.
 Equity shares worth Rs 50 lakh will be reserved for eligible employees and these will be offered at a discount of Rs 20 per share for employees bidding in the employee reservation portion.